-The furnace on Safari models except the 22 ft. model is ducted to provide heat to tanks and plumbing to prevent freezing.
+The furnace on Safari models except for the 22 ft. and 23 ft, models is ducted to provide heat to tanks and plumbing to prevent freezing.

-The 22 ft. model has 12-Volt heat pads installed with the fresh, gray, and black water tanks.
-These pads are individually switched with the switch located next to the monitor panel.
+The 22 ft. and 23 ft. models has 12-Volt heat pads installed with the fresh, gray, and black water tanks.
+These pads are individually switched.
 This feature allows the saving of battery power in a dry camping situation.
 To conserve battery power, RV antifreeze may be used to protect the gray and black tank.
 Battery power will last about 3 hours using all three heat pads.